Creating SNMP and PowerShell Credentials for Windows Devices

 The Microsoft: Print Server Dynamic Application must be manually aligned.
 To do so, perform the following steps:

-• Find your Windows device in the Device Manager page (Registry > Devices > Device Manager and click its wrench icon ().
+• Find your Windows device in the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface and click its wrench icon ().

 • From the Device Properties page for the Windows system, click the Collections tab.
 The Dynamic Application Collections page appears.